memran/marwa-entity

 Configuration Guide

 Configuration is intentionally code-first.
-The package does not require environment variables and does not ship framework-specific config files.
+The package does not require environment variables.

 • Register custom sanitizers through SanitizerFactory::register().